Emergency Telephone Numbers and Helplines in France

-In a case of an emergency, here are the main telephone numbers to use if you live in France or you are holidaying there, even from your mobile/cell phone.
+In a case of an emergency in France, here are the main telephone numbers to use if you live, or you are holidaying there, even from your mobile/cell phone.
 First make sure that it is safe to call, if unsure if it’s a medical emergency, and depending on condition perhaps check with a local pharmacie/chemist.
 They are trained for many urgent situations, including first aid, poisoning ...

 It’s important that you are prepared and able to indicate your exact location.
 Many people use the what3words app, an easy and efficient way to say and share accurate location details, with a unique combination of three words.